RodrigoScola/Resumos/dataScience/statistics_fundamentals.md

 - plot a histogram of all the sample means

+> [!Info]
-> the distribution of the mean is normally distributed as long as the population is not too skewed or the sample size is large enough
+> The distribution of the mean is normally distributed as long as the population is not too skewed or the sample size is large enough

 [skewed image of salmon weight](https://static-assets.codecademy.com/skillpaths/master-stats-ii/sampling-distributions/pop_distribution.svg)

-shows the population distribution. the tail of the distribution is longer on the right than the left
+The image shows the population distribution. the tail of the distribution is longer on the right than the left

-## central limit theorem
+## Central limit theorem

-the sampling distribution of the mean is normally distributed as long as the population is not too skewed or the sample size is enough
+The sampling distribution of the mean is normally distributed as long as the population is not too skewed or the sample size is enough

 *the sampling distribution is normally distributed as long as the population is not too skewed or the sample size is large enough*